 Specialty Organics, Inc. manufactures adhesives for a range of hot-press applications while adhering to its mission of making products that are less harmful to the environment.
 Aside from BreezeBond™, we also offer toll manufacturing services, custom synthesis, proof of concept, and product scale-up in our pilot plant.

-We are eager to provide a formulation that meets your product’s specifications!
-Contact us now to get the high-quality supplies you require for durable bonding.
+We are eager to provide a formulation that meets your product's specifications!
+Contact us now to get the high-quality supplies you require for durable bonding to position your company for success in tomorrow’s safe and sustainable market.